nindakhoirunnisa/nindakhoirunnisa.github.io/_posts/2024-2-13-predicting-prevalence-diabetes.md

 All features except BloodPressure have positive sign.
 Since the data is continuous, the estimated odds of women to be diagnosed positive of diabetes will increase as the data value becomes higher.
 On the other hand, `BloodPressure` has negative sign thus it will decrease the estimated probability of a women to be diagnosed positive when its `BloodPressure` value becomes higher.

-According to Alan et. al., the farther a 𝜷𝒊 falls from 0, the stronger its effect on predictor xi and the odd ratios will fall farther from 1.
-Thus, for the coefficient in Figure 12, the predictor that has strong effect on xi are `DiabetesPedigree`.
+According to Alan et. al., the farther a 𝜷𝒊 falls from 0, the stronger its effect on predictor *x<sub>i</sub>* and the odd ratios will fall farther from 1.
+Thus, for the coefficient in Figure 12, the predictor that has strong effect on *x<sub>i</sub>* are `DiabetesPedigree`.
 But this can also be affected of the different scale of each data.

-On the first row data in ToPredict.csv, the estimated probability of this women to be tested positive is 0.558.
+On the first row data in `ToPredict.csv`, the estimated probability of this women to be tested positive is 0.558.
 Given the continuous value in 6 selected features, the estimated probability of this woman to be labelled 1 is higher than 1 – 0.558 = 0.442, and the odds equals 0.558/0.442 = 1.26, meaning that a positive diabetes test result is  1.26 times as likely as a non-diabetes.
-Predicted labels for all data in ToPredict.csv are shown in Figure 13.
+Predicted labels for all data in  `ToPredict.csv` are shown in Figure 13.

 <img src="{{ site.url }}/images/diabetes-13.png">
-<cite>**Figure 13.**  Predicted outcome of ToPredict.csv</cite>
+<cite>**Figure 13.**  Predicted outcome of `ToPredict.csv`</cite>

 <img src="{{ site.url }}/images/diabetes-14.png">